alexpatel/guppypy/README.md

 guppypy is a framework for experimenting with the automated porting of operating-system kernels.
 It is written in Python.

+It is mostly at this point a rant on trying to mix functional programming and imperative to implement modern OS kernels.

 [architecture diagram]

 # Design